 In the latest in our series profiling Irish and Northern Irish lawyers and barristers who have worked, or are working abroad, we spoke with Alison de Bruir, a barrister, originally from Kildare and now living and working in The Hague.
-Alison has been been working as an international prosecution lawyer with the UN and the EU for nearly a decade.
+Alison has been working as an international prosecution lawyer with the UN and the EU for nearly a decade.

 IRLI: What is your background/training?

 AdB: I graduated from Trinity College Dublin with an LL.B., and then from the King’s Inns with a B.L. degree.
 During my training at the Inns, I also worked as a Judicial Researcher to Judges of the Supreme Court in the Judge’s Library.
 I practiced as a barrister for over eight years, on both the Dublin and Eastern Circuit, practicing particularly in criminal law, but also in refugee, general civil and family law.
 I am also called to the Bar of Northern Ireland and to the Bar of England and Wales.
-While at the Bar, I completed an LL.M. in Trinity College, and also volunteered for FLAC, wrote case reports and lectured in various institutions.
+While at the Bar, I completed an LL.M. at Trinity College and also volunteered for FLAC, wrote case reports and lectured in various institutions.

 Why did you become interested in legal work?

 From a young age, I have been very interested in legal practice and developed a keen sense of justice.
-My father is a barrister and he certainly had a positive influence on me in this direction!
-I’d always been aware of the power of the law to change, or influence people’s lives.
+My father is a barrister and he certainly had a positive influence on me in this direction.
+I’d always been aware of the power of the law to change or influence people’s lives.
 There is a strong tradition of public service in my family, and the idea that we have an obligation to society to help better the lot of our fellow citizens by using our education or abilities has always been part of my subconscious.

 Why did you decide to work abroad?

 International legal work was something that I had always wanted to do.
-Both my father and grandfather were officers in the Irish Defence Forces and had served as UN peacekeepers – my grandfather in the Congo in the 1960s, and my father in Syria and Isreal in the 1970s, and again in Lebanon in the early 1980s, so I am now the third generation of my family with UN service.
+Both my father and grandfather were officers in the Irish Defence Forces and had served as UN peacekeepers – my grandfather in the Congo in the 1960s, and my father in Syria and Israel in the 1970s, and again in Lebanon in the early 1980s, so I am now the third generation of my family with UN service.
 Their experiences played a significant role in developing my early awareness of conflict, development and transitional justice.

 While at the Bar, I gravitated more and more towards an international practice, so I returned to Trinity to do an LLM focusing on international law subjects.
-I also completed a course in Development Studies in Kimmge Develpoment Studies Centre.
+I also completed a course in Development Studies at Kimmage Development Studies Centre.
 I became a member of Irish Rule of Law International in 2008, where I helped with the early preparation for grant proposals for the Malawi project and was fortunate enough to go to Pristina as part of a training course for Kosovar Defence Counsel.
 Ultimately, I took up the position of Prosecution Legal Officer (prosecution lawyer) with EULEX (Kosovo) in April 2012.

 What do you hope to achieve from the work you are doing?

 It is my hope that international criminal law continues to develop to further the fair trials of those accused of the most serious crimes, and so see some level of justice to victims and their families.
 As an ICL practitioner, the fact that the cases I have worked on will play a part in its growth is rewarding.
 When faced with frustrations and disappointments in the ICL system, it is helpful to keep ICL’s relative youth in mind – in contrast with our own Common Law system which has been in existence for nearly a thousand years.
 ICL has its imperfections, including requiring great political will to implement the systems and mechanisms that uphold it.
-However, I take hope from the fact that international criminal law and procedure, and more particularly the various mechanisms and organisations, are continually developing – for example there is a notable increase in domestic prosecutions of international crimes, such as the recent al Gharib conviction in Germany, which is extremely positive.
+However, I take hope from the fact that international criminal law and procedure, and more particularly the various mechanisms and organisations, are continually developing – for example there is a notable increase in domestic prosecutions of international crimes, such as the recent Eyad al Gharib conviction in Germany, which is extremely positive.

 Can you tell us some of your professional experiences that have left quite a mark on you personally?